TOOLKIT

 Homelessness is not solved with incarceration.

-• More and more peole have lost housing in Denver in the wake of the high costs of living - we need a ramp out of homelessness for these folks, not a ramp into jail.
+• More and more people have lost housing in Denver in the wake of the high costs of living - we need a ramp out of homelessness for these folks, not a ramp into jail.

-We should align Denver’s ordinances with Denver’s values.
+Denver’s ordinances should align with Denver’s values.

 • With the recent ruling from the Colorado Supreme Court, leadership from this City Council can and should resolve issues in numerous municipal cases, while inaction may leave attorneys to litigate cases for years.